chascharlie/cacti-run/README.md

 Movement of the player forward is accomplished by scrolling.
 You are not actually moving to the right; the cacti are moving to the left.

 # Changelog

+## 7th April 2023

+* Complete rewrite of backend
+* Passwords hashed by bcrypt instead of SHA256
+* Harder on progression; gameplay becomes faster every 15 points
+* Floor sprites fill the entire bottom of the screen

 ## 6th April 2023